Aleuts: Population and distribution

-The Aleut people historically lived throughout the Aleutian Islands, the Shumagin Islands, and the far western part of the Alaska Peninsula, with an estimated population of around 25,000 prior to European contact.
+Aleuts historically lived throughout the Aleutian Islands, the Shumagin Islands, and the far western part of the Alaska Peninsula, with an estimated population of around 25,000 prior to European contact.
 In the 1820s, the Russian-American Company administered a large portion of the North Pacific during a Russian-led expansion of the fur trade.
 They resettled many Aleut families to the Commander Islands (within the Aleutsky District of the Kamchatka Krai in Russia) and to the Pribilof Islands (in Alaska).
 These continue to have majority-Aleut communities.

-According to the 2000 Census, 11,941 people identified as being Aleut, while 17,000 identified as having partial Aleut ancestry.
+According to the 2000 census, 11,941 people identified as being Aleut, while 17,000 identified as having partial Aleut ancestry.
 Prior to sustained European contact, approximately 25,000 Aleut lived in the archipelago.
-The Encyclopædia Britannica Online says more than 15,000 people have Aleut ancestry in the early 21st century.
-The Aleut suffered high fatalities in the 19th and early 20th centuries from Eurasian infectious diseases to which they had no immunity.
+The Encyclopædia Britannica Online states that more than 15,000 people have Aleut ancestry in the early 21st century.
+Aleuts suffered high fatalities in the 19th and early 20th centuries from Eurasian infectious diseases to which they had no immunity.
 In addition, the population suffered as their customary lifestyles were disrupted.
-Russian traders and later Europeans married Aleut women and had families with them.
+Russian traders, and later Europeans, married Aleut women and had families with them.

 History

-After Russian contact
+After contact with Russia

 After the arrival of Russian Orthodox missionaries in the late 18th century, many Aleuts became Christian.
 Of the numerous Russian Orthodox congregations in Alaska, most are majority Alaska Native or Native Alaskan in ethnicity.
 One of the earliest Christian martyrs in North America was Saint Peter the Aleut.

+Russian traders "took Aleut women and children hostage" to force Aleut men to hunt foxes and sea otters so the Russians could have their pelts, and often additionally enslaved Aleut men.

 Recorded uprising against the Russians

 In the 18th century, Russia promyshlenniki traders established settlements on the islands.
-There was high demand for the furs that the Aleut provided from hunting.
+There was high demand for the furs that the Aleuts provided from hunting.
 In May 1784, local Aleuts revolted on Amchitka against the Russian traders.
 (The Russians had a small trading post there.)
 According to the Aleuts, in an account recorded by Japanese castaways and published in 2004, otters were decreasing year by year.
 The Russians paid the Aleuts less and less in goods in return for the furs they made.
 The Japanese learned that the Aleuts felt the situation was at crisis.
 The leading Aleuts negotiated with the Russians, saying they had failed to deliver enough supplies in return for furs.
 Nezimov, leader of the Russians, ordered two of his men, Stephanov (ステッパノ Suteppano) and Kazhimov (カジモフ Kazimofu) to kill his mistress Oniishin (オニイシン Oniishin), who was the Aleut chief's daughter, because he doubted that Oniishin had tried to dissuade her father and other leaders from pushing for more goods.

 After the four leaders had been killed, the Aleuts began to move from Amchitka to neighboring islands.
 Nezimov, leader of the Russian group, was jailed after the whole incident was reported to Russian officials.
 (According to Hokusa bunryaku (北槎聞略), written by Katsuragawa Hoshū after interviewing Daikokuya Kōdayū.)